yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 This will deploy a [ERC1967 Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#ERC1967Proxy) smart contract, a [Payment Registry](../../contracts/ethereum/src/PaymentRegistry.sol) smart contract, and it will link them both.
-The purpose of having a proxy in front of our smart contract is so that it is [upgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable), by simply deploying another smart contract and changing the address pointed by the Proxy.
+The purpose of having a proxy in front of our Payment Registry is so that it is [upgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable), by simply deploying another smart contract and changing the address pointed by the Proxy.

 ## Deploy Escrow (on Starknet)

-After the Ethereum smart contract is deployed, the Starknet smart contracts must be declared and deployed.
+After the Ethereum Payment Registry is deployed, the Starknet Escrow must be declared and deployed.

 On Starknet, the deployment process is in two steps: